“Each day void of pains would be a blessing. I’d call that a perfect life.”

 We’re all a bit greedy, always asking for more out of life.
 That’s seen as normal.
 That’s how we grow and achieve more.

 However, we only disappoint ourselves when we stop caring about what we already have in the quest for wanting something new.

 Life is easier when you aren’t desperately hungry and chasing your lust, but feel happy having what you own.
-You’ve got a lot to be grateful about.
+You’ve got a lot to be grateful for.

 No matter where you are and what you have, you can always complain.
 That would only disappoint you.
 So rather be grateful and cherish little things.

 Live by some values and principles … or else you’ll be lost